Apple Literally Stole My Thunder

 The App Store eventually became more transparent and logical with its review process.
 And I didn’t stop developing iPhone apps for more than a few months: I enjoyed it too much, and knew, for better or worse, that it was the future.
 That app still sits there, never to see the light of day.
 It was a lot of work back then, for nothing, but I’ve moved on to create a few successful indie apps.

-My latest rejection, however, has me fuming — of a weather app I developed a few months ago.
+My latest rejection — of a weather app I developed a few months ago—has me fuming.
 Now, I personally see weather apps, like to-do apps and flashlight apps before them, to be one of those lowest-common-denominator apps.
 They’re relatively easy to build, so lots of them get built by mediocre developers, and the store gets overrun.
 I was fully aware of this going in.

 “There was thunderous applause.”